dexiouz/100DaysOfCode/README.md

 ```js
 const arrayNames = ['Paul','Chidera','John',  'Peter', 'Gideon','Eazi','Shalom']
 ```
-Suppose we want to scan through all the elements of the names array and display to them individually, we use loops or iterations to go through them one by one.
+Suppose we want to scan through all the elements of the names array and display them individually, we will use loops or iterations to go through them one by one.
 Lets manually display each of the names,
 ```js
 console.log( arrayNames[ 0 ]) //Paul